paulloz/godot-ink/README.md

 I'm pretty sure this will also run fine on MacOS and Android but haven't witnessed it yet.
 If you end up testing an unlisted platform, please create an issue to tell me whether everything work or not.

-Examples can be found in my [godot-ink-example](https://github.com/paulloz/godot-ink-example) repository.

 ## Installation

 * Drop the `paulloz.ink/` folder in your project's `addons/` folder.